mihajm/http/article.md

     ...options,
     // eslint-disable-next-line @typescript-eslint/no-explicit-any
     parse: options?.parse as any, // Not my favorite thing to do, but here it is completely safe.
-  }) as HttpResourceRef<TResult>; // type case due to TS infering that it could also be TResult | undefined.
+  }) as HttpResourceRef<TResult>; // type cast due to TS infering that it could also be TResult | undefined.
 This inference is not correct as function overloading prevents it.

   resource = refresh(resource, destroyRef, options?.refresh);
   resource = retryOnError(resource, options?.retry);